Administering an rpm-ostree based system

 Atomic command) is an

-Will show you your deployments, in the order in which they will appear
+Will show you your deployments in the order in which they will appear in the

-Will perform a system upgrade, creating a new chroot, and set it as
+Will perform a system upgrade, creating a new deployment (root filesystem) and

 This command makes use of the server-side history feature of OSTree.
 It will search the history of the current branch for a commit with the specified version, and deploy it.
 This can be used in scripts to ensure consistent updates.
 For example, if the upstream OS vendor provides an update online, you might not want to deploy it until you've tested it.
 This helps ensure that when you upgrade, you are getting exactly what you asked for.